PaddlePaddle/PaddleDetection/docs/advanced_tutorials/MODEL_TECHNICAL_en.md

     nms_top_k: 1000

 ```
 In the configuration file, you need to specify the network architecture, pretrain weights to specify the URL or path of the training model, and norm type to share as global parameters.
 The definition of the model is defined in the file from top to bottom, corresponding to the model components in the previous section.
 For some model components, if the default parameters are used, you do not need to configure them, such as `yolo_fpn` above.
-By changing related configuration, we can easily combine another model, such as `configs/yolov3/_base_/yolov3_mobilenet_v1.yml` to switch backbone from Darknet to Mobile Net.
+By changing related configuration, we can easily combine another model, such as `configs/yolov3/_base_/yolov3_mobilenet_v1.yml` to switch backbone from Darknet to MobileNet.

-##### 2.2.2Optimizer configuration file
+##### 2.2.2 Optimizer configuration file
 The optimizer profile defines the optimizer used by the model and the learning rate scheduling strategy.
-Currently, a variety of optimizers and learning rate strategies have been integrated in Paddle Detection, as described in the code `ppdet/optimizer.py`.
+Currently, a variety of optimizers and learning rate strategies have been integrated in PaddleDetection, as described in the code `ppdet/optimizer.py`.
 For example, the optimizer configuration file for yolov3 is defined in `configs/yolov3/_base_/optimizer_270e.yml` as follows:
 ```
 epoch: 270